howardpang/androiddebughelper/README.md

 ## debughelper
-debughelper plugin is a gradle plugin help to debug android lib module include native code
+debughelper plugin is a gradle plugin help to debug android lib module, the plugin can update java and native code to the host apk
+## Requirement
-- android gradle plugin 3.0.0 - 3.2.0
+* android gradle plugin: 3.0.0 - 3.3.0

-[comment]:
-    ## Build and Test
-    1.Android studio import this project
-    2.Enter 'gradlew publishToMavenLocal' command in Terminal or click 'publishToMavenLocal' task in gradle task list
-    3.Open *settings.gradle*, include 'app' project and build it
+* LLDB, if you want to debug native code: <https://developer.android.com/studio/debug/>
 ## Usage
 ### 1.Edit your root *setting.gradle* file, add these code to the **end of the file**
     buildscript {